mathiajs/PollutionView-MR/README.md

-# DynamicEmission-XR
+# DynamicEmission-MR

-This is a proof of concept project for using XR (Extended Reality) to visualize dynamic emissions data in a 3D environment.
+This is a proof of concept project for using MR (Mixed Reality) to visualize dynamic emissions data in a 3D environment.

-## Installation and Setup

 ## Installation